 Clinical Trial Insights

 This approach significantly reduced relapse rates over two years.
-Another study on Crohn's condition used 20,000 IU daily for seven weeks.
+A separate Crohn's study using 20,000 IU daily for seven weeks found that patients required less medication escalation — demonstrating how high-dose protocols can complement conventional treatment.

 Risk versus Benefit Analysis

-Study limitations like small sample sizes and short durations may explain mixed results.
-The optimal dose likely varies by individual factors including genetics and baseline levels.
+Study limitations — including small sample sizes and short durations — may explain mixed outcomes.
+The optimal dose almost certainly varies by individual factors such as genetics, baseline levels, and body weight, which is why one-size-fits-all recommendations fall short.

 Vitamin D Receptor Signaling and Gene Regulation